Pitt & Kantrop: Series 1

 A charming but exhausted cave woman is rescued in the wild by Pitt and Kantrop, who bring her back to the Pitek village.
 Little do they know that their guest is indeed a spy and a scout, on a mission to bring discord into the village so her tribe can move in.
 While the newcomer divides to conquer, will Pitt see the truth in time to save his village from being taken over?

-26 – I am the Chief, the Chief gets all!:
+26 – I'm the Chief, the Chief Gets All!:

 Sariac, who left to attend the wedding of the bear chief's son, forgot to name a chief by default.
 Now every Pitek wants to take the vacant chief's seat.
 To avoid a civil war, Pitt invents the majority vote—and his dad is elected.
 Meanwhile, Mandas, thinking Deena is going to be married to the bear chief's son, decides to interrupt the ceremony.